convertigo/c8oprj-lib-saml/readme.md

 lib_SAML.lib_SAML.SPEntityID | You application's Entity ID.
 The same you configured in your SSO Idp. for example : __https://&lt;mysite&gt;.convertigo.net/convertigo__

-## Flows
+## Flow

 ### SAML 2.0 Classic flow (Authentication Request Protocol).

 When a user access your application, he will be redirected the SSO IDP.
 The IDP will present the user a Sign In dialog if he is not already signed with it.
 When the sign in is complete, the IDP will redirect the user to your application.
+To do this the SAML Token is stored in the Convertigo Sesson.

+## Shared Component

+To enable SSO in your app, you just have to insert the __SAMLLogin__ shared component in the first page of your app.
+This will automatically trigger the _AuthnRequest_ Flow and redirect to the IDP if not already Authenticated.

+## Sample Application

+You will find in this project a sample application using the __SAMLLogin__ shared component.
+Be sure to configure your IDP and the Convertigo symbols accordingly to run the app.